git/git.github.io/rev_news/drafts/edition-112.md

   Patrick agreed to Junio's suggestion and proposed a "superseded" section for the features we don't want to drop.

-  Dragan Simic, who add participated in the previous discussions in the `git config` thread, repeated that he didn't want to see neither `git restore`, `git switch` or `git checkout` deprecated, which Patrick agreed shouldn't be done.
+  Dragan Simic, who participated in the previous discussions in the `git config` thread, repeated that he didn't want to see neither `git restore`, `git switch` or `git checkout` deprecated, which Patrick agreed shouldn't be done.